 2003 - BS, Mechanical Engineering, Texas A&M University

 - Defended a large computer company in patent litigation in federal district court involving patents related to power-over-ethernet technology.
 The case settled favorably a few days before trial.

-- Defended a large computer company in patent litigation in federal district court involving patents relating to mesh-network technology.
+- Defended a large telecommunicatios company in patent litigation in federal district court involving patents relating to mesh-network technology.
 Obtained a dismissal shortly before the Markman hearing.

 - Represented e-commerce companies in appeals to the Federal Circuit from post-grant review proceedings.
-Obtained affirmance of favorable ruling and reversal of unfavorable ruling from the Patent Trial and Appeal Board
+Obtained affirmance of favorable ruling and reversal of unfavorable ruling from the Patent Trial and Appeal Board.

 - Texas State Bar License